 One of the best ways to reduce impact noise is to use a dampening material like a sound proof exercise mat.
 These mats use materials like PVC, rubber, or naturally-occurring fibers.
 All work on the same principle.
 Their texture absorbs the energy of the impact hitting the floor, and reduces impact noise.

 The thicker the noise cancelling mat, the better at reducing impact noise.
 But there is a point where the mat becomes too soft.
 It might make simple movements feel difficult and sluggish.

 You can go for a specific workout mat like this one.
 Otherwise, you can add soft tiles over your flooring like this.
 Don’t hesitate to go to your local sports shop to try different thicknesses.
 Your shock absorbing mat for exercise is an investment, so feel free to experiment.

 A safe option is this comfortable model from Prosource.
 The mat is 1 inch thick and firm enough with non slip and water resistant features.
 This makes it an excellent value for money choice.

 2 – Pick Rubber Coated Weights

 One of the biggest sources of noise in a gym is steel dumbbells and barbells.
 These tend to clink against each other, which can be annoying to anyone living with you.
 Also, if you’ve ever dropped a barbell after a set, you know exactly how much impact noise it makes.

 If you don’t want to be responsible for a neighbor’s heart attack, use rubberized dumbbells or bumper plates instead.
-The rubber absorbs some of the force, leading to lower impact sounds.
+As opposed to a hard material like iron, rubber absorbs some of the force, leading to lower impact sounds.
 Also, they’re less likely to damage your floor.
 Combine this solution with a noise-canceling mat for better results.

 3 – Favor Continuous Movement Machines over Treadmills